Skip to main content

 taosAdapter reports monitoring indicators to taosKeeper, which will be written to the monitoring database by taosKeeper.
 The default is the log database, which can be modified in the taoskeeper configuration file.
 The following is a detailed introduction to these monitoring indicators.

-The adapter_requests table records taosAdapter monitoring data, and the fields are as follows:
+The adapter_requests table records taosAdapter monitoring data:

 fieldtypeis_tagcomment